xbeat/Machine-Learning/README.md

 Python's file handling capabilities allow you to interact with files on your system.
 To begin working with a file, you need to open it using the `open()` function.
 This function takes two main arguments: the file name and the mode in which you want to open the file.
 The mode determines whether you can read from or write to the file.

+## Introduction to Neural Networks and Deep Learning

+Neural Network Fundamentals

+A neural network is a computational model inspired by biological neurons.
+The fundamental building block is the perceptron, which takes multiple inputs, applies weights, adds a bias, and produces an output through an activation function.
+This implementation demonstrates a basic perceptron class.

 ## Harnessing K-means Clustering for Advanced Data Analysis in Python

 Introduction to K-means Clustering